pestphp/docs/arch-testing.md

 <a name="expect-ignoring"></a>
 ### `ignoring()`

-When defining your architecture rules, you can use the `ignoring` method to exclude certain components.
+When defining your architecture rules, you can use the `ignoring()` method to exclude certain namespaces or classes that would otherwise be included in the rule definition.

 ```php
 test('facades')